 Sanahin Monastery, Armenia

-Not far from the city of Alaverdi is located one of largest cities of Lori, the ancient settlement of Sanain known for its unique landmark – the monastery of the 10-th - 13-th century.
-Sanain Monastery rightly included in the list of best landmarks of Lori as a real treasure of ancient Armenian architecture.
+Not far from the city of Alaverdi is located one of largest cities of Lori, the ancient settlement of Sanahin known for its unique landmark – the monastery of the 10-th - 13-th century.
+Sanahin Monastery rightly included in the list of best landmarks of Lori as a real treasure of ancient Armenian architecture.

 This monastery was the educational centre of Armenia.
 There were academies, libraries, scriptoriums and schools where the books were copied.
 Sanahin owned vast land resources.